 In 1931 Paris, Anais Nin meets Henry Miller and his wife June.
 Intrigued by them both, she begins expanding her sexual horizons with her husband Hugo as well as with Henry and others.
 June ...
 See full summary »

-The infamous writer, the Marquis de Sade of 18th Century France, is imprisoned at Charenton Insane Asylum for unmentionable activities.
+The infamous writer, the Marquis de Sade of eighteenth century France, is imprisoned at Charenton Insane Asylum for unmentionable activities.
 He manages to befriend the young Abbé de Coulmier, who runs the asylum, along with a beautiful laundress named Madeline.
 Things go terribly wrong when the Abbe finds out that the Marquis' books are being secretly published.
-The emperor Napoleon contemplates sending Dr. Royer-Collard to oversee the asylum, a man famed for his torturous punishments.
-It could mean the end of Charenton and possibly the Marquis himself.Written by
+Emperor Napoleon contemplates sending Dr. Royer-Collard to oversee the asylum, a man famed for his torturous punishments.
+It could mean the end of Charenton and possibly the Marquis.Written by

 Emily H and Janette W

 80 of 96 people found this review helpful.